jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 ## 实验说明

 - In this section, we **expound our protocol for the empirical evaluation of our models’ capability for** learning and generalization on the tasks of link prediction and semi-supervised node classification.
+- **[data split]** we split the data into disjoint test, and validation, sets of 1,000, and 500, examples, respectively.
+- **[data split]** Each dataset is separated into a training, testing set and validation set.
+The validation set contains 5% citation edges for hyperparameter optimization, the test set holds 10% citation edges to verify the performance, and the rest are used for training.
+- In comparison to the baselines, we evaluate our model on the same data splits over 10 runs with XXX and report mean AUC/AP scores for link prediction and accuracy scores for node classification.
+- **[parameter]** varying parameter XX from … to …

+### 图表

+- **[描述框架]** We introduce XXX, schematically depicted in Figure 1, capable of … for XXX task.
+  - **We introduce** the Multi-Task Graph Autoencoder (MTGAE) architecture, **schematically depicted in Figure 1, capable of** learning a shared representation of latent node embeddings from local graph topology and available explicit node features **for** LPNC.
+- [图标题]
+  - Schematic depiction of XXX architecture.
+  - Illustration of the proposed XXX
+  - Illustration of applying XXX